WangYixuan12/gendp/README.md

     checkpoint_every: the frequency of saving checkpoints
     rollout_every: the frequency of rolling out the policy in the env_runner
 ```
+Also, the configuration might be repetitive in the config file.
+Please sync them manually.

 ## :video_game: Infer in Simulator
 To run an existing policy in the simulator, use the following command: